prody/ProDy-website/tutorials/nmwiz_tutorial/nmwiz.rst

 :guilabel:`NMWiz 1.2 - Main` window offers options to load precalculated data or to generate data for molecules loaded in VMD:

-  * :guilabel:`Load NMD File` let's you load precalculated data (:file:`.nmd` files) for analysis.
+  * :guilabel:`Load NMD File` lets you load precalculated data (:file:`.nmd` files) for analysis.

-  * :guilabel:`From Molecule` let's you load precalculated data stored in molecular data formats recognized by VMD.
+  * :guilabel:`From Molecule` lets you load precalculated data stored in molecular data formats recognized by VMD.

-  * :guilabel:`ProDy interface` allows for performing ANM, GNM, and PCA/EDA calculations.
+  * :guilabel:`ProDy interface` facilitates ANM, GNM, and PCA/EDA
+    calculations from VMD.
 This functionality is illustrated in the following chapters.

-  * :guilabel:`Structure Comparison` allows for calculating, depicting, and animating deformation between two frames of the same molecule or two separate structures.
+  * :guilabel:`Structure Comparison` facilitates calculating, visualizing, and animating deformations between two frames of the same molecule or between two separate structures.

 NMD Format